techidaily/site-games-able/source/_posts/high-quality-titles-should-mts-be-compulsory.md

  At first, it came as expansion packs ([now known as DLC](https://www.makeuseof.com/dlc-video-games/) ), which you had to buy separately to expand the game’s content.
 But it didn’t take long for developers to realize they could make more money from selling small bits of seemingly inconsequential content for a token price.

- Eventually, this trend led to the introduction of[loot boxes and gacha microtransactions](https://www.makeuseof.com/are-loot-boxes-in-video-games-a-form-of-gambling-should-you-avoid-them/) .
+ Eventually, this trend led to the introduction of [loot boxes and gacha microtransactions](https://www.makeuseof.com/are-loot-boxes-in-video-games-a-form-of-gambling-should-you-avoid-them/) .
 These were not just game-changers but financial jackpots.
 In fact, one of the pioneers in this field, ZT Online (2007), was raking in a staggering $15 million monthly at its peak.

  Before we knew it, we had Facebook games like Farmville that offered Farm Cash to make the game easier to play and progress faster.
 From there, it made its way to mobile as smartphone games, like Clash of Clans.